Written by Dr. Emily R. Thornton, PhD, LCADC , Last Updated: November 6, 2025

 You’re almost there!
 Just one last step to becoming a substance abuse counselor in Connecticut.

-After your application is approved, you will need to take and pass the International Certification and Reciprocity Consortium (IC&RC) Alcohol and Drug Counselor (ADC) exam.
+After your application is approved, you’ll need to take and pass the International Certification and Reciprocity Consortium (IC&RC) Alcohol and Drug Counselor (ADC) exam.
 This exam is administered by the Connecticut Certification Board (CCB).
 To register for the exam, follow the instructions emailed to you by the CCB once your application is accepted.

 To prepare for the exam, review all the material covered during your education and practical training.
 The exam consists of multiple-choice questions and covers various aspects of alcohol and drug counseling.
 Be sure to familiarize yourself with the format and content areas specified by the IC&RC.
-Once you feel prepared, schedule your exam date through the CCB.
-After passing the exam, you will be officially certified as an Alcohol and Drug Counselor in Connecticut!
+For more information about national certification exams, see our guide on state and national certification.

 A higher degree and more experience in the substance abuse counseling field opens doors to advanced certifications, leading to better job opportunities, higher pay, and the ability to make a greater impact in your profession.
 In Connecticut, you have the option of advancing your CADC certification to the Licensed Alcohol and Drug Counselor (LADC) and further to the Advanced Alcohol and Drug Counselor (AADC) certification.